Last Updated: July 9, 2024

 In 1982, Donald Fagen recorded their song "Ruby Baby.
 The same year, Michael McDonald released "I Keep Forgettin' (Every Time You're Near)" which was inspired by the duo's "I Keep Forgettin" track.
 Stoller and Leiber were eventually given a 50% songwriting credit.
 The two continued working throughout the 1980s but did not work as much as they did in their earlier years.

-Some of Leiber and Stoller's recognition and awards include their 1985 induction in to the Songwriters Hall of Fame.
-They were inducted into the Rock & Roll Hall of Fame in 1987.
+Some of Leiber and Stoller's recognition and awards include their 1985 induction into the Songwriters Hall of Fame and 1987 induction into the Rock & Roll Hall of Fame.
 Elvis Presley's recording of their song "Hound Dog" was placed in the Grammy Hall of Fame.
 In 1994, they received a star on the Hollywood Walk of Fame.
 They continued receiving awards and honors throughout the 1990s.
 In 1996, they were given the National Academy of Songwriters Lifetime Achievement Award.

 Personal Life and Death

-Leiber was married twice in his life.
+Jerry was married twice in his life.
 His first marriage was to Barbara Rose, which ended in divorce.
 He later married Gaby Rodgers, though they also divorced.
 He had three sons – Oliver, Jed, and Jake.
-In August of 2011, Leiber died as a result of cardio-pulmonary failure.
+In August 2011, Leiber died as a result of cardio-pulmonary failure.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.